evanwill/mini-web-crash-course/content/2-html.md

 # HTML *(in a few minutes)*

 The web is made up of HTML, CSS, and JS (*mostly*).

+- HTML provides the structure and content
+- CSS provides the style
+- JS provides the interactivity

 When you access a website, the server sends your computer the code, and your browser renders it into a web page.
 Thus, you have the code for every web page you visit on your machine.